Pluricomplex Green functions on manifolds: Pluricomplex Green function with strict logarithmic pole

 \subsection{Complex manifolds with bounded strictly plurisubharmonic function:}

-For transition from continuous strictly plurisubharmonic functions to smooth strictly plurisubharmonic functions we will need the following result of Richberg in \cite{R}. \bT Let $u$ be a continuous strictly plurisubharmonic function on a complex manifold $M$.
+Following Narasimhan in \cite{Nar} (see also \cite[Definition 5.20]{D2}) we say that a plurisubharmonic function $u$ on a complex manifold $M$ is {\it strictly plurisubharmonic } if for every point $w\in M$ there is a coordinate neighborhood $U$ containing $w$ and a number $\eps>0$ such that the function $u(z)-\eps\|z-w\|^2$ is plurisubharmonic on $U$.
+When $u$ is $C^2$-smooth this definition coincides with the standard definition of strict plurisubharmonicity.
+For transition from continuous strictly plurisubharmonic functions to smooth strictly plurisubharmonic functions we will need the following result of Richberg in \cite{R} (see also \cite[Theorem 5.21]{D2}). \bT Let $u$ be a continuous strictly plurisubharmonic function on a complex manifold $M$.
 For any continuous positive function $\lm$ on $M$ there is a smooth strictly plurisubharmonic function $v$ on $M$ such that $u\le v\le u+\lm$. \eT The following theorem claims that for a complex manifold to be pluri-Greenian is almost equivalent to the possession of a continuous bounded strictly plurisubharmonic function. \bT If a connected complex manifold $M$ has a bounded continuous strictly plurisubharmonic function, then it is pluri-Greenian.
 Conversely, if for any $w\in M$ there is a negative continuous plurisubharmonic function $v$ on $M$ with a strict logarithmic pole at $w$, then $M$ has a bounded continuous strictly plurisubharmonic function. \eT \begin{proof} If there is a bounded continuous strictly plurisubharmonic function $u$ on $M$, then by Theorem \ref{T:rt} there is a smooth bounded strictly plurisubharmonic function $\wtl u$ on $M$.
 Hence ${\mathbf c}(M)=\emptyset$ and by Theorem \ref{T:3.2} $g_M$ has a strictly logarithmic pole at all points and, therefore, $M$ is pluri-Greenian.
 If for any $w\in M$ there is a negative continuous plurisubharmonic function $v$ on $M$ with a strict logarithmic pole at $w$, then by Theorem \ref{T:3.2} the core $\mathbf{c}(M)$ is empty and again for any $w\in M$ there is a continuous bounded plurisubharmonic function on $M$ that is strictly plurisubharmonic near $w$.
 Let us cover $M$ by countable family of open sets $U_j$ such that for each $j$ there is a continuous bounded plurisubharmonic function $u_j$ on $M$ that is strictly plurisubharmonic on $U_j$.
 Let $\al_j$ be the sup-norm of $u_j$ on $M$ and $u=\sum_j2^{-j}\al_j^{-1}u_j$.
 Then $u$ is a bounded strictly plurisubharmonic function on $M$. \end{proof}